AxelKrypton/BashLogger/README.md

    * `PrintError`
    * `PrintFatalAndExit`
    * `PrintInternalAndExit`
-1. Each function must be followed by at least one argument.
+1. Each function must be followed by at least one argument (possibly empty, but not made of '\n' only).
+   Each argument is printed on a new line, prepending the level label to the first argument and just spaces to the following ones.
+   Any argument can be prepended by `--emph` and this makes the following string be emphasized, i.e. printed in a standing out color (run the `TestLogger.bash` script to get an example).
+   Note that a trailing `--emph` argument will be printed literally in the default level color, as well as if `--emph` is given twice in a row (this time is printed in the emphasized color).

-   Each argument is printed to the chosen fd (which duplicates the standard output at the beginning) on a new line, prepending to the first argument the level label.
+   Each argument is printed to the chosen fd (which duplicates the standard output when the logger is sourced).
    **This means that you can use the logger in a function and still capture its standard output via the `$(call_to_function)` syntax.**
    This works because command expansion `$()` captures the standard output only!
 1. By default, both `PrintFatalAndExit` and `PrintInternalAndExit` will exit with exit code 1 (general failure).